thecomplexityproject/cognitivecomplexity/documentation/systems.md

 > **Definition [<sup>w</sup>](https://en.wikipedia.org/wiki/Information_system)**
 >
-> ***Data*** are facts that are used by systems to produce useful information.
+> ***data*** are facts that are used by systems to produce useful information.
 In modern information systems, data are generally stored in machine-readable form on disk until the computer needs them.

 By nature, a system evolves over time as a result of the current processes running on it, and because of the eventual inputs received from out of the system.